# #

-THE MUSEUM OF SAINT-DENIS* DEVOTES ITS THIRD FLOOR TO LA COMMUNE, BUT ITS PRESENTATION WEAKENS
+THE SAINT-DENIS CITY MUSEUM* DEVOTES ITS THIRD FLOOR TO LA COMMUNE, BUT ITS PRESENTATION HAS WEAKENED

-*This medieval town just north of Paris's northern is the site of the royal mausoleum.
-Industrialisation made it working class, Communist for a century (1921-2020), it is Socialist now.
+*This medieval town north of Paris is the site of the royal mausoleum.
+Industrialisation made it working class, Communist for a century (1921-2020), Social-Democratic now.

-On my first visit, toward 2015, a video on the métro platform announced the exhibit, which the museum showed in full:
+On my first visit, toward 2015, a video clip on the métro platform announced the exhibit.
+At the museum I watched it in full.

 When I returned in 2020, the video was gone from both metro and museum.
 I was told that there was an equipment problem that would take a long time to fix.
 In May 2025, it was still gone.